My “silly” Yang Du backpack with a House of Holland x Schott jacket. Photograh from The Cut.

 It argues with tact and a measured tone.
 It ends with a potent question of how do we earn respect if we cannot police our (bloggers at large) own ethics?

 Therefore being one of the bloggers mentioned in the original Menkes piece (and not cast in a particularly favourable light, it has to be said), I thought I’d pick up on that word “respect” that Medine concludes with and go on to relay a response here.
 It’s certainly not rebutting anything that Menkes says.
+I get a good discount when I buy genenric cialis online.
 It does present the other side of the coin though that perhaps I’ve failed to reveal here on the blog.
 These are thoughts that I’ve been gathering up over the last few seasons but didn’t know how to quite articulate.
 Menkes may have helpfully given me reason to go all Dear Diary on you.
 Speaking on behalf of all bloggers and defending this fairly new and not yet-developed vocation as a whole is never going to be easy when the waters have gotten so murky, so it’s best to talk from personal experience.
 Seven years into the game and I can frankly say I have a fair bit of that.

 It’s an ambivalent position that I occupy.
 Yes, I am a blogger.
 Yes, I dress in a way that can be construed as peacocking.
 But I have also worked at a publication.
 I now freelance for other publications.
 I’ve now been going to shows for a good four years and more.